 They’re also looking at how the skin repairs itself from minor cuts to major injuries and burns.

-Biomedical Science at the University of Bradford offers you five different specialties in year three, including; cancer biology, medical biochemistry, medical microbiology, haematology and medical cell biology.
+Biomedical Science at the University of Bradford offers you five different specialities in year three, including; cancer biology, medical biochemistry, medical microbiology, haematology and medical cell biology.

 However, unlike many similar courses, you don’t have to choose your specialism until the end of your second year – because who knows what they want to specialize in until they’ve tried it out, right?